Children Travelling Alone

 We offer this service on selected connecting Qantas flights and you can conveniently book online for domestic flights.
-Note that a Supervision Fee of $50 for domestic flights and $90 for international flights will apply for bookings ticketed in Australia or New Zealand on or after 03 November 2014 to cover some of the costs of the additional services and facilities required to facilitate a comfortable and enjoyable flight experience for children travelling without a parent, guardian or sibling aged 15 years or older.
+Note that a Supervision Fee of $50 for domestic flights and $90 for international flights will apply per Unaccompanied Minor for bookings made online or through a Travel Agent ticketed in Australia or New Zealand to cover some of the costs of the additional services and facilities required to facilitate a comfortable and enjoyable flight experience for children travelling without a parent, guardian or sibling aged 15 years or older.
 These additional services and facilities are not required for children travelling with a parent, guardian or sibling.

-Note that there will be an additional service fee of $50 for domestic flights and $90 for international flights for Unaccompanied Minor bookings made at the airport.
+Note that there will be an additional service fee of $50 for domestic flights and $90 for international flights per Unaccompanied Minor for bookings made at the airport.